 Allow God to use you and mold you into who He created you to be.
 He has a purpose for your life that is far greater than anything you can imagine, and it’s never too late to begin your journey with Christ.

-Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
-And let us run with endurance the race God has set before us. – Hebrews 12:1 (NLT)
+Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us. – Hebrews 12:1

 If you belong to Christ, then God has set a race path before you.
 Running a long race is never comfortable.
 It can be challenging at times, both physically and mentally.
-There is nothing better, however, than crossing that finish line.
-Every challenging moment and struggle becomes worth it.
+There is nothing better, however than crossing that finish line.
+Every challenging moment becomes worth it.

 When we choose to embrace the uncomfortable for Christ, we are choosing to grow stronger in Him.